The increased Moe elements are seen as either new and refreshing or as desperate and creepy otaku pandering.

 The sudden darkening of many scenes in Glitter Force, presumably to avoid epilepsy, despite it's own country having already strong guidelines to prevent such.
 It also ruins their Finishing Move, especially when they are in princess mode, which was originally a colorful spectacle, looks hard to watch when the screen darkens at random intervals.

-Due to its episodic, goofy nature (to the point that it feels more like a spoof of the genre), childish writing (with both the Myth Arc and character growth being non-existent), though subverted as it was allegedly very financially successful (though mostly only with otaku).
+Due to its episodic, goofy nature (to the point that it feels more like a spoof of the genre), childish writing (with the Myth Arc being non-existent), though subverted as it was allegedly very financially successful (though mostly only with otaku).

 Turns out, the reason for no plot is Shōji Yonemura, the lead writer of Kamen Rider Kabuto (which suffers from the same plot problems), also wrote for this show and wanted it to be "simple".